emjay37/course-in-a-box/modules/moon/_posts/2000-01-04-moon-references.md

     </ul>

 <p>Books:</p>
-  -*The Book of the Moon* by Dr. Maggie Aderin-Pocock -*Moonshot* by Brian Floca
+  - *The Book of the Moon* by Dr. Maggie Aderin-Pocock
+  - *Moonshot* by Brian Floca
-  -*Lost Moon* by James Lovell and Jeffrey Kluger -*Apollo 8* by Jeffrey Kluger
+  - *Lost Moon* by James Lovell and Jeffrey Kluger
+  - *Apollo 8* by Jeffrey Kluger

 <p>Books for young readers:</p>
 <ul>